keptn/keptn.github.io/content/docs/develop/usecases/self-healing-with-keptn/index.md

 - Set up [Prometheus](https://prometheus.io)
 - Configure Prometheus with scrape jobs and alerting rules for the service
 - Set up the [Alert Manager](https://prometheus.io/docs/alerting/configuration/) to manage alerts
-- Add the `service-indicators.yaml`, `service-objectives.yaml` and `remediation.yaml` to your keptn config repository
+- Add the `service-indicators.yaml`, `service-objectives.yaml` and `remediation.yaml` to your Keptn config repository

 ## Run the Use Case

-### Deploy an unhealthy service version
+### 1. Deploy an unhealthy service version

-In order to test the self-healing capabilities let us deploy an unhealthy version of our carts microservice that has some issues that might not be detected by the automated quality gates since they tests generate artificial traffic while in production real user traffic might reveal untested parts of the microservice that have issues.
+In order to test the self-healing capabilities let us deploy an unhealthy version of our carts microservice that has some issues that might not be detected by the automated quality gates since the tests generate artificial traffic, while in production real user traffic might reveal untested parts of the microservice that have issues.

 Therefore, please make sure that you have completed the [onboard carts](../onboard-carts-service/) or the [deployment with quality gates](../deployments-with-quality-gates/) use case.